Poya-Faraji/Password-Generator/README.md

 * Also history to see your randomly created password creatios

-<h2>To use this on windows you need to download and isntall Python from:</h2>
+<h2>To use this on windows you need to download and install Python from:</h2>
  "https://www.python.org/downloads/"

   For Linux or Mac OS you just need to run the program on your console.